 How does a Rheem water heater warranty work?

 When you experience problems with your Rheem water heater, the easiest way to find a professional for repair is by contacting the company that installed the unit.
-If you’re unsure of who handles Rheem warranties in your area, fill out this form from the manufacturer’s website to find a local team of independent professionals to address the malfunction.
+If you’re unsure of who handles Rheem warranties in your area, fill out a claim form from the manufacturer’s website to find a local team of independent professionals to address the malfunction.

 What do I do if my warranty expires?